 Mass cytometry (CyTOF) allows us to measure up to 40 phosphorylation sites of key proteins in the signaling network on single cell level.
 We are working on novel mechanistic modeling frameworks building on our general methodologies for logic modeling in our tool CellNOpt .
 We build Prior Knowledge Networks (PKN) of molecular interactions from our tool OmniPath and we translate PKNs into logic models .
 These models are then fitted to single cell signaling (e.g. CyTOF) data upon perturbation.

-As an example, we are applying the above approaches in collaboration with Bernd Bodenmiller’s group to a kinase overexpression study (Lun et al. 2017).
-By connecting the overexpressed kinases to the signaling network we can reveal any changes of signal propagation due to change in the kinase abundance.
-Further, (Tognetti et al. 2020 ) presents an application of logic models to single cell signaling data to predict drug response .
+As examples, we are applying the above approaches in collaboration with Bernd Bodenmiller’s group to a kinase overexpression study (Lun et al. 2017). and to understand heterogeneity in breast cancer and predict drug response .

 The pipeline for modelling single cell, suspension mass cytometry data using CellNOpt.

 You can watch here a summary of our activities in this area.